Retiree Stock Allocation Recommendations: Do You Fit the "Mold"?

 To try to answer this question, I looked at some of the studies that have been done concerning international diversification.
 Of course, studies like these are always based on prior returns, and there is no guarantee that the past is a prologue to the future.
 However, from my experience it is usually best to assume that past relationships will hold.
 Past studies conclude that international stock diversification reduces the volatility (as measured by standard deviation) of one-year returns.

 Based on this evidence, I encourage investors, even those with short horizons, to always maintain a strategic allocation to international stocks.
-Thus, the strategic recommendations of T. Rowe Price and Wells Fargo appear most consistent with the empirical evidence.
+Thus, the strategic recommendation of T. Rowe Price appears most consistent with the empirical evidence.
 However, retirees' international exposure should consist mostly or entirely of developed markets stocks; emerging market can be avoided.
 A reasonable approach would be to put about 20% of a stock portfolio in international stocks.
 This advice applies to investors of all ages.

 |The Merits of Cash: Not Worth Its Weight|